secure-systems-lab/dsse/specification.md

 and verified by the recipient _before_ deserializing.
 A backwards compatible variant is available.

-# Specification
+## Specification

-$signing_spec does not rely on Canonical JSON or any other encoding / canonicalization.
+$signing_spec does not rely on Canonical JSON nor any other encoding or canonicalization scheme.
 Instead, the producer records the signed bytes exactly as signed and the consumer verifies those exact bytes before parsing.
 In addition, the signature now includes an authenticated `payloadType` field indicating how to interpret the payload.